1956 Maine gubernatorial election

 The 1956 Maine gubernatorial election took place on September 10, 1956.
 Incumbent Democratic Governor Edmund Muskie was seeking re-election, and faced off against Republican Willis A. Trafton, Jr. in the general election.
-Extremely popular, Muskie was able to easily win re-election.
+Extremely popular, Muskie was able to easily win re-election, carrying every county in the state bar the Republican strongholds of Hancock and Lincoln.

+Democratic primary

+Muskie was unopposed in the Democratic primary.